State of Cloud & DevOps Hiring in LATAM: What 8,500+ Job Listings Reveal

 Staffing agencies

-Agencies are a major presence in the LATAM Cloud/DevOps market, but they don’t have a great reputation.
-Among listings with Glassdoor ratings (1,803 direct employers vs 90 staffing firms), agencies score worse in every dimension, with the biggest gaps in compensation (3.42 vs 2.92, -0.50) and culture (3.62 vs 3.08, -0.54).
+Agencies are a major presence in the LATAM Cloud/DevOps market, and they still don’t have a great reputation.
+Among listings with Glassdoor ratings (4,245 direct employers vs 216 staffing firms), agencies score worse in every dimension, with the biggest gaps in compensation (3.49 vs 3.13, -0.36) and culture (3.65 vs 3.31, -0.34).
+The overall-rating gap is now small (3.75 vs 3.72), but the sub-dimensions that matter for day-to-day work β comp, culture, work/life β all favor direct employers.

 Takeaways